Elisassa/Order-Fulfillment-System/README.md

 CustomerOrder::CustomerOrder(CustomerOrder&& RO) noexcept {
     *this = std::move(RO);
 }

-Customer Order Handling
+## Customer Order Handling
 The CustomerOrder class represents and manages customer orders.
 It stores order details, processes item requests, and checks the status of each order.

-// Example code demonstrating CustomerOrder class

 class CustomerOrder {
 public: